Scarlett Johansson Named Highest-Grossing Actress Of All Time

 Now that's how you make it rain.

 Scarlett Johansson has been named the highest-grossing actress of all time by Box Office Mojo.
-The success of films such as The Avengers propelled her to the No. 10 spot overall — the combined gross earnings of her films total $3.3 billion domestically.
+The success of films such as The Avengers propelled her to the No. 10 spot overall — the combined gross earnings of her films total $3.3 billion (£2.44 million) in the U.S. alone.
 At 31, she's also the youngest celebrity to crack the top 10.

 In fact, ScarJo is 20 years younger than the next-youngest moneymaker in the top 10, Avengers and Iron Man 2 co-star Robert Downey, Jr. Harrison Ford topped the list of box-office success stories, followed by Samuel L. Jackson, Morgan Freeman, Tom Hanks, Downey, Jr., Eddie Murphy, Tom Cruise, Johnny Depp, and Michael Caine.